atiqurrasel/atiq.github.io/Research.md

 #### Contagious crime: How cryptocurrency manipulation spills into stocks ”, Working Paper.*(Under Review)*
 *(with Talis Putnins and Anirudh Dhawan)*

-We show that a type of market manipulation popularized in cryptocurrency markets is now also found in stock markets, an effect we term “crime contagion”.
-Manipulators gather traders in pseudo-anonymous online forums (e.g., Telegram) where they co-ordinate pump-and-dump attacks on stocks, mirroring schemes conceived in cryptocurrencies.
-We find such manipulations in Australia, India, and the US during 2020–2022.
-They generate millions of dollars of trading and returns of 26%–107%.
-We find direct regulatory intervention in forums is effective in curbing this activity.
-The findings illustrate a negative externality of unregulated markets: breeding misconduct that spills into other markets.
+We show that a type of market manipulation coordinated on pseudo-anonymous online forums (e.g., Telegram) and popularized in cryptocurrency markets has now spread to stock markets.
+These manipulations occur in Australia, India, and the US during 2020–2022 and generate millions of dollars of volume and large returns of 17%–107%.
+These manipulations are unique in that manipulators do not always explicitly deceive their victims.
+We also show that direct regulatory intervention in forums is effective in curbing this activity.
+The findings illustrate a negative externality of unregulated markets: breeding market manipulation that spills into other markets.

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4506293">SSRN version</a>
 #### Obscure disclosures: Strategic information concealment by substantial shareholders, Working Paper.